 Section 2 uses simple models to bring out observations about match-quality markets.
 We start with a model in which sellers of unique items post prices and wait for sufficiently high-valuation buyers to arrive.
 The model highlights a "match-quality effect."
 If improved search technologies increase customer flows, then sellers will increase their prices.
 But this is not a bad thing: increased equilibrium match quality between buyers and items leads to increases in social welfare.
+Indeed we note that in a special case of the model the price set by a monopolist is fully socially optimal and we can directly infer welfare gains from price increases.
 We also note that price dispersion will naturally be present if some sellers are more visible than others, and we present a sufficient statistic result relevant to the estimation of welfare gains.
 We then use an oligopoly model in which sellers are in competition for some more sophisticated consumers to highlight a "competition effect," which tends to pull down prices at the low-end of the price distribution and can be a second channel through which improvements in search technologies lead to increased price dispersion.